Here's Where You'll Probably Recognise Celebrity Big Brother's Brandon Block From

-As one of the names rumoured to be entering the ‘Celebrity Big Brother’ house, Brandon Block is about to become a familiar face once again.
+As one of the stars who have entered the ‘Celebrity Big Brother’ house, Brandon Block is about to become a familiar face once again.

 But many younger viewers would be forgiven for not realising who he is, as the club DJ has been out of the spotlight in recent years - minus an appearance on ‘Come Dine With Me’ in 2012.